|Warm Up Time||~15-30 sec|

 DaVinci IQ is one of the rare newer devices to rely exclusively on conduction heating, but as it turns out they did a really good job with it.

-Another one of its key features is the the so called “flavor chamber”, but before we get into the tech stuff, let’s take it from the top.
+Another one of its key features is the so-called “flavor chamber”, but before we get into the tech stuff, let’s take it from the top.

 What’s in the DaVinci IQ box?